Calendar-Blu-ray

 Brazil

-(1985) In the dystopian masterpiece “Brazil,” Jonathan Pryce plays a daydreaming everyman who finds himself caught in the soul-crushing gears of a nightmarish bureaucracy.
+(1985) photo for Brazil In the dystopian masterpiece “Brazil,” Jonathan Pryce plays a daydreaming everyman who finds himself caught in the soul-crushing gears of a nightmarish bureaucracy.
 This cautionary tale by Terry Gilliam, one of the great films of the 1980s, has come to be esteemed alongside antitotalitarian works by the likes of George Orwell, Aldous Huxley, and Kurt Vonnegut.
 And in terms of set design, cinematography, music, and effects, “Brazil” is a nonstop dazzler.
 Formats: 4K UHD + Blu-ray, with new 4K digital restoration of Terry Gilliam’s director’s cut, supervised and approved by Gilliam, with 2.0 surround DTS-HD Master Audio soundtrack.
 One 4K UHD disc of the film presented in Dolby Vision HDR and two Blu-rays with the film and special features.
 Extras: Read more here.
 (The Criterion Collection).

 June 10